-Turn the adjusting nut while holding the brake light switch in place.
+Turn the rear brake light switch adjusting nut while holding the brake light switch in place.
 To make the brake light come on earlier, turn the adjusting nut in direction (a).
 To make the brake light come on later, turn the adjusting nut in direction (b).

-- 1. Brake light switch - 2.
-Brake light switch adjusting nut
+- 1. Rear brake light switch - 2.
+Rear brake light switch adjusting nut